kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Docker and mysqlbinlog (digression)
 ----------

-Another example: We know from the slave which relay log it is working on
+Another example: We use docker to get information from the slave which relay log it is working on:

     $ docker exec -it s1 mysql -e 'SHOW SLAVE STATUS\G'
     *************************** 1. row ***************************